-Thou shalt not kill; and he that kills shall not have forgiveness in this world, nor in the world to come.-Section 42, paragraph 6.
+Thou shalt not kill; and he that kills shall not have forgiveness in this world, nor in the world to come.-Sec.
+42, par.
+6.

-Brigham Young taught blood-atonement, which was cold-blooded murder.
-He says:
+Brigham Young taught blood-atonement, which was coldblooded murder.
+He said:

-Will you love your brothers and sisters likewise, when they have committed a sin that cannot be atoned for without the shedding of their blood?
+Will you love your brothers and sisters likewise, when they have committed a sin that can not be atomed for without the shedding of their blood?
 Will you love that man or woman well enough to shed their blood?-Journal of Discourses, vol. 4, p.
 219.